Victorian Certificate of Education: 2022 Specialist Mathematics Exam 2

 Section B: Question 6 part (f) (the question cannot be answered because the relevant random variables are not stated to be independent).

 The Examination Report published by the VCAA for this Exam makes no acknowledgement of these alleged errors.
 The answers used by the VCAA to mark this exam are not available to the public.
 It is reasonable to assume they are the same as the answers given in the Examination Report.

 The alleged errors in this exam (as well as an alleged error in the marking scheme used for 2022 Specialist Mathematics Exam 1 Question 3 part (b)) form part of a public submission to the Parliamentary Inquiry into the state of education in Victoria (Parliamentary Inquiry submission 32).
-The Herald Sun has reported on this submission (Herald-Sun 7 September 2023 front page and page 7 "Maths exams don't add up") (Mistake-riddled VCE exams robbing students) and it received further media coverage on Sky News Australia (VCE maths exams riddled with errors for decades, expert claims).
-A supplement (32.3) to the aforementioned submission to the Parliamentary Inquiry includes a detailed mathematical rebuttal of the VCAA's claims that the "questions did not present errors" (Herald-Sun 7 September 2023 page 7 "Maths exams don't add up").
+The Herald Sun has reported on this submission and it received further media coverage on Sky News Australia.
+A supplement (32.3) to the aforementioned submission to the Parliamentary Inquiry includes a detailed mathematical rebuttal of the VCAA's claims that the "questions did not present errors".

 An open letter to the Victorian Education Minister signed by nearly 70 University mathematicians states that these questions "are unacceptably flawed.
 Each question exhibits some fundamental misunderstanding or misrepresentation of the underlying mathematics."